I had never seen the Institute Director so visibly disturbed.

 And now it was late May.
 To keep him in the loop, I’d sent Leo a copy of my Friday 13th letter to The Australian (Chapter 14).
 And the Journal had my latest 12 May rejoinder to Marginson.
 But I’d seen no response from Marginson on this.
 Nor was there any sign of movement at the Journal.
 Nor had Leo offered any view on the merits of my complaint to the newspaper.

-But the point about dogma is that people often believe in it, due to confirmation bias.
+But the point about dogma is that people may well believe it, due to confirmation bias.
 So by then it seemed as if, on every front, the whole process surrounding my case had succumbed to some form of herd immunity to reason.
-No matter the merits – or the flaws in Hare’s reporting (Chapter 9) – the simple politics of the matter was that since my paper was such heresy, its author did not deserve any open hearing or right of reply, however unfair the flak and the fallout that had followed.
+No matter the merits – or the flaws in Hare’s reporting (Chapter 9) – the simple politics of the matter was that since my paper was such heresy, its author did not deserve any open hearing or right of reply.
+However unfair the flak and the fallout that had followed.

 I found the situation depressingly at odds with the idea of academic freedom I’d been teaching in our programs.
 And along with the distress, I felt rising indignation.
 Beneath those mild-mannered suits I wore to work, by now I might as well have been rotating a Galileo T-shirt along with my Potter and Gervais ones.